 We need to find a way to explain it's not the abstract concept of nature we're trying to save.
 It's our very existence.
 We need those trees, we need that water to survive. |

-The first novel in a stand-alone series, WHEN THE LAST TREE DIES, takes place in the immediate aftermath of The Destruction, a coordinated attack by doomsday cultists on the urban wasteland of Mercanto Valley.
-The traumatized survivors escape deep into the last remaining wilderness, where the centuries-old Monastery Of The Trees, an ancient order of Druids, comes to their aid.
-As they begin the slow process of recovery, the survivors must get along not only with each other, but with long-established communities in the hills.
-They must also deal with remnants of the cult that brought about The Destruction, and who now seek to gain power over all of them. |
+A coordinated attack by doomsday cultists on the urban wasteland of Mercanto Valley leaves it uninhabitable.
+The traumatized survivors escape to the high mountains of the Capucin wilderness.
+As they begin to rebuild their lives, the survivors must get along not only with each other, but with long-established communities in the hills.
+They must also deal with remnants of the cult that brought about the destruction, and who now seek to gain power over all of them.

 |